IOCCC image by Matt Zucker

 We LIKE reading remarks.md files, especially if they contain useful, informative, and even humorous content about your submission.
 Yes, this is a hint. :-)

-We RECOMMEND you put a reasonable amount effort into the content of the remarks.md file: it is a required for a reason. :-)
+We RECOMMEND you put a reasonable amount effort into the content of the remarks.md file: it is a required file for a reason. :-)

 Jump to: top